 Tired of downhill?
 Good.
-Because now you get to head up the single track Juliette trail for 4 miles before taking a sharp right onto a forgotten-about two-track and then up to the ridgeline, following a cairn-marked meadow to a jeep road on top of the ridge.
+Because now you get to head up the single track Juliette trail for 4 miles with many creek crossings before taking a sharp right onto a forgotten-about two-track and then up to the ridgeline, following a cairn-marked meadow to a jeep road on top of the ridge.
 This jeep road will now take you North for three miles before it ties back into the Bayhorse road, where you will turn left and head up and over to Bayhorse Lake.

 BAYHORSE LAKE – SQUAW CREEK TH (mile 47.6)

 YOU MAKE PICK UP A PACER BEGINNING AT BAYHORSE LAKE.
 Leaving BAYHORSE LAKE, a two track trail (TR 159) will lead you up 1.5 miles to a summit, over 9000’ again, before dropping into the Trealor Creek and Squaw Creek Drainages.
 After descending three miles on the two track (4-wheeler) trail, you will reach a dirt road at a place known as Cow Camp.
 Turn left and cross the cattle guard.
 The dirt road (RD 045) will lead you down another three miles in the Trealor Creek drainage to the main fork of Squaw Creek, where a right turn up the Squaw Creek Road (Rd 041) will take you one more mile to the aid station, SQUAW CREEK TH (TR149).

 SQUAW CREEK TH – BUSTER LAKE (mile 55.6)

 At the SQUAW CREEK TH, you will want to fuel up, hydrate, and gear up for a long, remote, but beautiful section that will lead you 3 miles into a huge mountain meadow.
 The two track (TR149) will turn to a single track after a couple miles, taking you to this mountain meadow (called The Willow Patch).
 After crossing a small creek in the meadow, you will now take a sharp right turn onto another single track trail that will take you up, yet again over 9000’, and drop you into Buster Lake.

 BUSTER LAKE – CUSTER MOTORWAY (mile 63.7)